-If you want to short stocks you can compare CFD brokers and spread betting brokers to see which suits your trading style best.
+If you want to short stocks you can use a CFD broker or spread betting brokers.
+Use our trading account comparison tables to see which suits your trading style best.
 Or read our reviews on any of the below that offer equity stock shorting:

 Should you copy what hedge funds are shorting?

 Now you know how to find out what hedge funds are shorting.
 But.
 Before you start playing amateur sleuth and screeching “core blimey, there’s more shorts than a Wham concert in this stock” it’s important to cover the risks of following hedge fund’s short positions…

 Hedge funds don’t get it right all the time

 There was a great article in the FT years ago about how hedge fund managers at GLG (one of the biggest UK hedgies and owed by Man where I used to work) about how they only get stock picking right about half the time.
 And that that, was in fact, ok.

 The reason being of course that (as you should know by now) it’s not what you buy or sell.
 Trading, is really about how you manage risk and your positions after a trade has been put on.

 GLG’s approach is as basic as buy low, sell high in that they run profits and cut losses.
 So, if they only pick winning trades half the time, they still make money by making having a greater win:loss ratio on the positions.